 If you own a truck with a big 6” lift and oversized 37” tires, your truck will have a very high center of gravity.
 This does complicate matters somewhat, making it slightly more top-heavy than a standard truck.
 The good news is, there is a workaround so continue reading.

 So the question isn’t if you can tow, sure you can.
 The question is more about towing safety with the 5th wheel behind you.
 Will you be limited to only a bumper pull?
 Will you still be able to pull a larger 30” 5th wheel?
 Will the trailer’s overhang height be a limitation and what about bed rail clearance?

 Let’s find out!

-If you are limited in terms of adjustability on your 5th wheel suspension, you might have to fabricate a subframe that bolts directly below the existing subframe which will attach to your suspension.
-This modification will give the 5ver the additional few inches to match that of your lifted truck.
+If you are limited in terms of adjustability on your 5th-wheel suspension, you might have to fabricate a subframe that bolts directly below the existing subframe which will attach to your suspension.
+This modification will give the 5ver an additional few inches to match that of your lifted truck.
 Make sure you use the services of a qualified and experienced trailer Fabrication Company to handle the construction and installation of such a sub-frame.